13 Tips for Parenting a Teen with ADHD (cont.)

 Alcohol and drug usage is a frequent topic among teens.
-The inclination towards experimentation and testing boundaries, a sense of invincibility and immortality, and poor judgment regarding long-term consequences for their actions provide the "perfect storm" for many teens.
-An adolescent burdened with non-controlled ADHD is a set-up for disaster.
+The inclination toward experimentation and testing boundaries, a sense of invincibility and immortality, and poor judgment regarding long-term consequences for their actions provide the "perfect storm" for many teens.
+An adolescent burdened with uncontrolled ADHD is a setup for disaster.
 Parental expectations -- specifically enumerated -- provide a necessary foundation.
 No alcohol or drug use is to be tolerated.
 No attendance at parties where alcohol is consumed is acceptable, even if adult supervision is anticipated.
 Monitor alcohol types and quantities at home.
 Know your teen's friends and never hesitate to call their parents if you are concerned regarding unusual or suspicious behaviors.
-Watch for signs and symptoms of alcohol/drug use: unusual redness in the whites of their eyes; characteristic breath odor, or frequent use of breath mints or mouthwash (which may itself contain alcohol); changes in personality (for example, emotional lability, moodiness, etc.), or deterioration academically.
+Watch for signs and symptoms of alcohol/drug use: unusual redness in the whites of their eyes; characteristic breath odor or frequent use of breath mints or mouthwash (which may itself contain alcohol); changes in personality (for example, emotional lability, moodiness, etc.); or deterioration academically.
 Don't hesitate to monitor your adolescent's activities and expect resistance.
 Be strong; it's your job.

 Alcohol use by children